 01 Feb CODINC – Coding for Inclusion

-The “Coding for Inclusion” aims at fostering STEM education of disadvantaged youth through an inclusive educational approach based on a peer-learning pedagogical method for formal and non-formal educational contexts in Europe.
+The “Coding for Inclusion” aimed at fostering STEM education of disadvantaged youth through an inclusive educational approach based on a peer-learning pedagogical method for formal and non-formal educational contexts in Europe.

-The project adapts, disseminates and scales up a inclusive learning good practice based on the Capital Digital project, implemented by project partner and ALL DIGITAL Member Maks in Brussels, Belgium.
+The project adapted, disseminated and scaled up a inclusive learning good practice based on the Capital Digital project, implemented by project partner and ALL DIGITAL Member MAKS in Brussels, Belgium.
 Capital Digital successfully trained 15-18 year old youngsters from disadvantaged backgrounds, migrants and asylum seekers on how to teach coding and programming to their younger 10-12 year old peers in Brussels.
 The young “e-facilitators” learned to engage children in STEM and coding activities in a playful way.
-This first work experience enhances the youngster’s confidence when starting their careers and finding a job.
-Moreover, the project effectively supports young people to develop critical thinking, creativity, digital and collaborative skills, and science capital.
-Most importantly, the Capital Digital peer-learning pedagogical method has a strong inclusive potential and fosters the STEM education and the inclusion of disadvantaged students both inside and outside the classroom.
+This first work experience enhanced the youngster’s confidence when starting their careers and finding a job.
+Moreover, the project effectively supported young people to develop critical thinking, creativity, digital and collaborative skills, and science capital.
+Most importantly, the Capital Digital peer-learning pedagogical method had a strong inclusive potential and had fostered the STEM education and the inclusion of disadvantaged students both inside and outside the classroom.

-The “Coding for Inclusion” project will adapt the Capital Digital methodology and training programme to different contexts and will apply them in 5 European countries, namely Belgium, Cyprus, Germany, Italy and Spain.
+The “Coding for Inclusion” project adapted the Capital Digital methodology and training programme to different contexts and planned to apply them in 5 European countries, namely Belgium, Cyprus, Germany, Italy and Spain.

-- Primary school students (last cycle: 10 to 12 years of age) and secondary school students (15 to 18 years of age), in particular from disadvantaged areas
+- Primary school students (10 to 12 years of age) and secondary school students (15 to 18 years of age), in particular from disadvantaged areas;

 - Key stakeholders from formal and non-formal environments: families, youth organisations, civil society organisations, local communities, NGOs, educational institutions and learning providers, public authorities, policy makers, business, etc.